 Talking about power transmission, a belt is the cheapest form.
 It’s a loop of flexible material used to link two or more rotating shafts mechanically, often in a parallel form.
 These belts may be used as a source of motion as it transmits power more efficiently.

-Today we’ll be discussing the definition, functions, applications, selection consideration, types, specifications, working, as well as advantages and disadvantages of belt and pulley.
+Today we’ll be discussing the definition, functions, applications, selection considerations, types, specifications, working, as well as advantages and disadvantages of belts and pulleys.

 Contents